mallumoSK/alpine-logs/README.md

 - /var/log/sample.log
 - /var/log/sample.err

-These 2 services will join files 'sample.log' and 'sample.err' into one output
+These 2 logs will join files 'sample.log' and 'sample.err' into one output

 ```shell
 logs --watcher-service sample \